citizen12/simpleblogtemplate/index.md

 description: Vox Clamantis at the Intersection of Myth and Technology
 layout: default
 ---

-## I Built my Career on a Hunch
-You see, I launched myself with the precarious accelerant of an Ivy League *Artium Baccalaurei* double-major.
-In one hand, *Computer Science*, and in the other, *Literature and Creative Writing*.
-Had I been seeing a therapist as I should have back then, they might have warned me that such a wanton display of indecision posed genuine questions about my mental health.
-But who needs therapy when you have code and poetry?
-The way my youger self figured, if one approach didn't work out, surely the other would.

-The truth is, I don't regret choosing both majors.
-They have taught me valuable lessons and opened up new possibilities for me.
-I love being able to switch between different modes of thinking and expression.
-I love being able to combine my passions and create something unique and original.
-I love being able to appreciate both the beauty and the functionality of language and technology.
-And most of all, I love being able to share my experiences and insights with you, my dear readers.
-So thank you for following me on this journey of discovery and self-acceptance.
+**“Notes from a Bifurcated Mind”**

+Ah, now this—this is where the rot set in early.
+I launched myself, if you can call it that, with all the recklessness of a young man holding a match in one hand and a map to nowhere in the other.
+An *Artium Baccalaurei*, yes, as if Latin could confer gravitas upon my foolishness.
+A double-major, no less.
+In one hand, the strict geometry of *Computer Science*; in the other, the unruly fire of *Literature and Creative Writing*.
+It wasn’t ambition.
+It was indecision wearing a very clever hat.

+Had I been in therapy—as I plainly should have been—some solemn, cardigan-clad clinician might have murmured something about overcompensation, identity diffusion, or the unspoken trauma of early academic achievement.
+But I had no time for that.
+I had recursion to master and sestinas to compose.

+You see, I believed—fervently, idiotically—that if one path betrayed me, the other might still embrace me.
+That if the cold machinery of code refused to sing, perhaps the music of metaphor would save me.
+Or vice versa.
+An escape hatch in either direction.

+And yet—listen closely now—I do *not* regret it.

+Because something strange happened, something I only understand now in the firelight of these later years: the paths began to converge.
+Poetry sharpened my programming.
+Algorithms taught me narrative structure.
+I found symmetry in sonnets, tension in threads, and that rare satisfaction when both the line and the logic resolve with elegance.

+It is a privilege, perhaps the only one I truly claim, to think in both symbols and syllables.
+To create not just systems, but stories.
+Not just stories, but systems of meaning.

+And so, if you find yourself caught between domains—between that which pays and that which sings—know this: it is *not* madness.
+It is a difficult gift.
+Use it well.

+Now go on.
+You've spent too long listening to an old man whisper into the smoke.
+Go write something that matters—or build something that *might*.